ANXIETY & AGITATION

 Locomotor Activity

-Using a telemetric receiver, animals can be recorded in their home cage, allowing their locomotor activity to be monitored.
-Since the animals are recorded in a familiar environment, we can assess that any increase in locomotor activity can be attributed directly to the injection of yohimbine rather than environmental exploration.
-Alternatively, a reduction in locomotor activity caused by a candidate compound may serve as an indirect marker of sedation, which is an undesirable side effect in this assay.
+Using a telemetric receiver, animals can be recorded in their home cage, to monitor their locomotor activity without additional stress.
+Since the animals are recorded in a familiar environment, any increase in locomotor activity can be attributed directly to the injection of yohimbine rather than to environmental exploration.
+Similarly, reduced locomotor activity following treatment with a candidate compound may serve as an indirect marker of sedation.
+In this assay, sedation is an undesirable effect.

-Locomotor activity is recorded alongside the EEG system and aligned with the pharmacodynamic effects of yohimbine observed in the EEG spectrum.
+Locomotor activity and EEG are recorded in parallel and aligned with the pharmacodynamic effects of yohimbine observed in the EEG spectrum.

 Let's Talk About Your Research Project!